ufukty/gohandlers/docs/articles/intermediate/error-handling.md

 ## 🧾 Handling Validation Errors

-gohandlers generates a `Validate()` method that returns `map[string]error`.
+Gohandlers generates a `Validate()` method that returns `map[string]error`.
 This is a perfect structure for field-level error reporting.

 ```json
 {